 top of page

-Even if you have never heard of them, you have very likely seen them in landscapes throughout Northern Colorado and the Front Range.
-Boxwood shrubs are highly popular for their low-maintenance, easy-care, drought-tolerant nature.
-Many varieties are also deer-resistant, making them perfect for our arid, mountainous environments.
-Along with their many other attributes, Boxwood shrubs also provide visual interest throughout the entire year!
-They are highly popular for these reasons, and they more often than not are the perfect plants for yards and landscapes everywhere!
+Even if you're unfamiliar with them by name, you've likely seen Boxwood shrubs in landscapes across Northern Colorado and the Front Range.
+These shrubs are highly popular due to their low maintenance, easy-care, drought-tolerant nature.
+Many varieties are also deer-resistant, making them ideal for our arid, mountainous environments.
+Boxwood shrubs provide year-round visual interest since they do not lose their foliage or coloring during the cold winter months.
+It is for these many reasons that they are a favorite choice for Colorado yards and landscapes!

-Boxwood plants are evergreen shrubs that grow dense, bright, shiny green foliage.
-They look like many other deciduous plants, but the marvel of Boxwood shrubs is they retain their foliage throughout the entire year.
-Depending on the variety of Boxwood shrub, the foliage may remain green throughout the winter, which is quite a spectacle when all other growing things look dead and bare.
-Originally introduced to Northern America somewhere in the mid-1600s, these plants have made for themselves quite the reputation for being hardy and nearly trouble-free plants.
-However, there has been an increase in cases of Boxwood blight, which is a fungal disease that can be difficult to remedy.
-To avoid this ailment with your plants, be sure to shop at reputable nurseries where precautions will be taken to keep plants healthy and free of fungus or disease.
+Boxwood plants are evergreen shrubs known for their dense, bright, and shiny green foliage.
+They look like many other deciduous plants, but the wonder of boxwood shrubs is their ability to retain their foliage year-round.
+Depending on the variety of boxwood shrub, the foliage may remain green throughout the winter, adding color to otherwise barren-looking landscapes.
+Introduced to North America in the mid-1600s, they have earned a reputation for being hardy and low-maintenance, having very few issues or challenges they face.
+However, instances of boxwood blight, a fungal disease that can be challenging to treat, have been on the rise.
+To avoid this issue as much as possible, it is recommended to only purchase plants from reputable nurseries that take measures to ensure their plants remain healthy and free from fungus or disease.

 1. Chicagoland Green Boxwood (Buxus x 'Glencoe')